He Will Love These Fresh Mullet Hairstyle Men Looks

 Tousled Drop Mullet

-The drop fade makes a smooth curve behind the ear, while the long top and back give the hair a carefree, windswept look.
+The drop fade creates a smooth curve behind the ear while the longer top and back give it that windswept, carefree movement.

-This is the perfect hairstyle for you if you like one that looks styled but lived-in.
+This is perfect for you if you want something that looks styled but lived-in at the same time.

-This cut looks best on guys with medium to thick hair.
-Just rub some texture paste into your hair and let gravity do the rest.
+Works best on medium to thick hair — just work some texture paste through damp hair and let gravity do the styling.

 @the_secret_style